Menu

 The Deadliest Road Stretches in Oklahoma

-• The deadliest road stretch in Oklahoma is a 10-mile section of I-40 in Oklahoma City, running from South Council Road to North Martin Luther King Avenue.
-This segment recorded 26 fatal crashes and 27 deaths over the five-year study period.
+• The deadliest stretch in Oklahoma is a 10-mile section of I-40 in Oklahoma City (South Council Road → North MLK Avenue), with 26 fatal crashes and 27 deaths over five years.

-• Of the eight deadliest road segments identified, four are in Oklahoma City, two in Tulsa, one in Norman, and one in Stroud.
+• Of the eight deadliest road segments statewide: four are in Oklahoma City, two in Tulsa, one in Norman, and one in Stroud.

 To determine which roadways see the most fatal crashes, we created a ranking of Oklahoma’s deadliest 10-mile stretches.
 We mapped fatal crash points from the National Highway Traffic Safety Administration (NHTSA) for the years 2019 to 2023.
 Using a rolling window approach, we highlighted the segments with the highest concentration of deadly crashes and continued the process across the state.